Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Main Results: modeling distributed architectures comparing to monolithic

 As depolarizing noise eventually reduces the state to a complete mixture rather than one orthogonal to its original value, the relationship between $r$ and fidelity depends on dimension.
 We will also work with the non-depolarizing parameter $R := 1 -r$.
 Qubit state transfer, a single qubit operation, over a microwave link is modeled with the error parameter

 An on-chip CX operation, as a two-qubit operation, is modeled with the error parameter

 An on-chip SWAP is comprised of three CX operations, as pictured in Figure~\ref{fig:swap-CX}.
 Thus,

-The formula does not change after tracing out one of the qubits, yielding the non-depolarizing ratio for a single-qubit transfer via SWAP gates.
-The primary convenience of this model is that non-depolarizing ratios multiply. $R_{total}$ is determined by taking the product of $R_{link}$ or $R_{SWAP}$ values along the system's longest path.
+The formula does not change after tracing out one of the qubits.
+In our simplified model, a noisy qubit input to a SWAP gate retains any initial noise as it is transferred to its new location, so its final (single-qubit) noise multiplies its initial non-depolarizing ratio by the two-qubit non-depolarizing ratio of the SWAP gate.
+The primary convenience of this model is that non-depolarizing ratios multiply all the way down a chain. $R_{total}$ is determined by taking the product of $R_{link}$ or $R_{SWAP}$ values along the system's longest path.
 Finally, total process fidelity is approximated using the correction

 Though this model begins to incorporate some physical effects of qubit movements, it is still highly abstracted, ignoring qualitative distinctions between types of noise.
 In the next Subsubsection, we we validate this model by comparing to one of much greater physical realism.